galaxyproteomics/metaquantome_mcp_analysis/cli_tutorial/supporting1_tutorial.md

-Supplementary Document 1: metaQuantome tutorial
+metaQuantome Command-line Tutorial
 ================
 Caleb W. Easterly, Ray Sajulga, Subina Mehta, James Johnson, Praveen Kumar, Shane Hubler, Bart Mesuere, Joel Rudney, Timothy J. Griffin, Pratik D. Jagtap
-December 3, 2018
+April 19, 2019

 Introduction
 ============

 This tutorial accompanies the article Easterly et al., *Mol Cell Proteomics* 2019, and is designed to show how to use the metaQuantome command line interface.
-An introduction to the metaQuantome Galaxy tool interface is provided in Supplementary Document 2: Galaxy tutorial.
+An introduction to the metaQuantome Galaxy tool interface is available [here](../galaxy_tutorial/tutorial.md).

 Installing metaQuantome
 =======================

 The easiest way to install metaQuantome with all the dependencies is by using Bioconda (provided you are on Mac or Linux, which are the only systems supported by Bioconda).

 First, install the conda package manager, by downloading either Anaconda or Miniconda (see <https://docs.anaconda.com/anaconda/install/>).
-Then, the following commands will set up the necessary channels for bioconda and metaQuantome.
+Then, the following commands will set up the necessary channels for Bioconda and metaQuantome.
+If needed, additional information on Bioconda is available at <https://bioconda.github.io/>.

 ``` bash
 conda config --add channels defaults